 Here is a transcript of the video above:

-Recently Tailwind and Pinterest have really put an emphasis on fresh pins, and specifically they want new IMAGES.
+In the last few years Tailwind and Pinterest have really put an emphasis on fresh pins, and specifically they want new IMAGES and new blog posts.
+(Brand new blog posts are ideal, but new images are good too).

 So I’m going to show you an example from my personal development blog and this is my “Best Of” board called Best of Resilient.
 And these are some of the recent pins I’ve done.
 (Visual shown in video)